 Dehydration Supplies

-Dehydrator (this one has been an absolute workhorse for me, for 8 years now - that's a LOT of dehydrating!)
+- Dehydrator (this one has been an absolute workhorse for me, for 14 years now.
+That represents actual thousands of hours dehydrating.)

 Freezing Supplies